notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 ```

 ### delay
-Once a transition is triggered, how long before the transition starts.
+Once a transition is triggered, the delay is how long it will wait before the transition starts.
 Can be set to seconds (s) or milliseconds (ms).

 ```css
 div {
   transition-delay: 1s;
 }
 ```

 ### duration